- About Us

 Research in my laboratory is concerned with the mechanism(s) that contribute to the development of advanced and castrate resistant prostate cancer as defined above.
 The following areas of research are actively being pursued:

 - The role of growth factor presentation and signaling in the development of aggressive, lethal phenotype of prostate cancer and metastasis to bone.
-Specifically, we are interested in the IGF axis, including IGFBP2 ligand-independent functions, as well as signaling through TGF beta family members between bone marrow stromal cells and prostate cancer cells.
+Specifically, we are interested in the signaling interplay of TGF beta family members between bone marrow stromal cells and prostate cancer cells.

 - We are examining several novel transmembrane proteins for their role in cancer migration and invasion.
 These include G-protein coupled receptors involved in purinergic/pyrimidinergic signaling as well as the accessory proteins of the voltage sensitive ion channel family, principally beta-2.

 - Steps in gland development mimic cancer invasion.
 We are examining the expression of prostate precursor tissues or Urogenital Sinus (UGS)-for genes involved in shaping tissues and controlling cancer behavior.